FAQ

 What is your refund policy?

-Lodge/Shelter/Rental Cabin cancellations can be made via the call center at 231-744-3580.
+Lodge/Shelter/Rental Cabin cancellations can be made on the reservation website.
 Cancellations made up to close of business 7 days prior to your scheduled arrival date will incur the $10 cancellation fee.
 If you cancel 6 days or less prior to the arrival date, you will forfeit the first night’s fee or $75, whichever is the lesser amount.
 There is a $10 fee assessed for all changes made to your reservation, except for adding nights to the reservation.

 Is alcohol allowed at my campsite?